 On March 17, 1886, the day of the trial, over fifty armed white men stormed the courtroom and opened fire on the Brown brothers and the other blacks in attendance.
 Some blacks tried to escape by jumping out the second floor windows but were shot by armed white men waiting outside the courthouse.
 Both Brown brothers were killed along with twenty-one other blacks during the massacre.
 It is unknown how many others died later from bullet wounds.
 All victims of the Carroll County massacre were black; no whites were injured.

 No one was ever arrested or charged with the murders.
-Mississippi governor Robert Lowry stated that the “riot” was perpetrated by and was the result of the “conduct of the Negroes.”
+Mississippi’s governor, Robert Lowry, stated that the “riot” was perpetrated by and was the result of the “conduct of the Negroes.”
 People across the United States expressed outrage and demanded an investigation once they read newspaper reports about the atrocity.
 However, local or state authorities never conducted an investigation.
 President Grover Cleveland also denied a request for federal action from former U.S. Senator Blanche K. Bruce.
 Besides newspaper reports, there are few written accounts of the massacre.
-The massacre is rarely discussed and remains a “cold case” to this day.